The benefits of respite care

-When someone is diagnosed with Alzheimer’s, it is generally a close family member, such as the husband, wife or child, who steps in to take responsibility for the care and well-being of the senior.
-Providing care for a person with this form of dementia can be an overwhelming task that is exhausting not only mentally and emotionally, but also on a physical level.
-That’s why it’s important for caregivers to take time away from this responsibility and focus on themselves, which is where respite care can help.
+Providing care for an aging parent with escalating health issues can be an overwhelming task that is exhausting not only mentally and emotionally, but also on a physical level.
+That’s why it’s important for caregivers to take time away from this responsibility and focus on themselves, which is where respite care benefits can help.

 What is respite care?

-Respite, or short-term, care is temporary residential care that is planned in advance to give the caregiver a little time off from the duties looking after someone with Alzheimer’s while the senior receives care from a trained professional in a safe environment.
-These stays can last as little as a few hours or as long as on an extended care basis, and respite care can be a one-time occurrence or utilized on a regular basis.
+Respite, or short-term, care is temporary residential care that is planned in advance to give the caregiver a little time off from their family caregiver responsibilities, while the older parent receives care from a trained professional in a safe environment.
+These stays can last as little as a week or as long as a month.

 Benefits for the caregiver

-A caregiver may take great pride in looking after a loved one with dementia; however, this doesn’t mean he or she doesn’t need a break every once in a while.
+A caregiver may take great pride in looking after a loved one with dementia; however, this doesn’t mean you don’t need a break every once in a while.
 Respite care can provide a plethora of benefits, including:

-The demanding situation can cause chronic stress, which is detrimental to all aspects of one’s health.
-It can deteriorate your physical well-being as well as your mental health, potentially leading to anxiety attacks, depression and other issues.
-Respite care gives a little relief from the stress of the job by providing the time and space you need to heal and recuperate, as the Alzheimer’s Association points out.
-You might take an afternoon off to watch a movie and have lunch with old friends, or if it’s an extended stay, you may take a much-deserved vacation.
+The demanding situation can cause chronic stress, which is detrimental to all aspects of your health.
+It can deteriorate your physical well-being as well as your mental health, potentially leading to anxiety, depression and other issues.
+Respite care gives a little relief from the stress of your responsibilities by providing the time and space you need to heal and recuperate.

-Providing care to a person with Alzheimer’s doesn’t just take away from your work and social life – you may also find yourself neglecting your day-to-day responsibilities.
-An afternoon each week away from your caregiving responsibilities can allow you the time you need to do laundry, shop for groceries, do your bills and complete any other tasks necessary to get by in life.
+Providing care to a person with many health issues doesn’t just take away from your work and social life – you may also find yourself neglecting your day-to-day responsibilities.
+Even a short staycation away from your caregiving responsibilities can allow you the time you need to take care of errands, chores, social visits and quiet time you have missed.

 Time to tend to family

-Focusing your attention on a senior with Alzheimer’s may draw your attention away from other members of the family.
-By taking a weekend away on occasion, you can spend some valuable bonding time with your significant other, children, siblings and others.
-You might simply spend this free time at home with loved ones or off on a family excursion to a theme park.
+Focusing your attention on your mom may draw your attention away from other members of the family.
+By taking a week away on occasion, you can spend some valuable bonding time with your significant other, children, siblings and others.

 Benefits for the senior

-While respite care is designed to provide the caregiver a break, it also has an array of benefits for the senior.
-These may include:
+While respite care is designed to provide the caregiver a break, respite care benefits your parent as well.

-In addition to adding a little excitement by providing a break from the daily routine, respite care at an assisted living community immerses seniors in a warm and welcoming environment.
-They will have the chance to meet other people their age coping with the same condition and engage in activities geared toward seniors with dementia.
+In addition to adding a little excitement by providing a break from your mom’s daily routine, respite care at an assisted living community immerses her in a warm and welcoming environment.
+She will have the chance to meet other people her age and engage in activities geared toward seniors.
 It can be such a rewarding experience that many seniors even find that they prefer spending their time at an assisted living community over receiving at-home care.

-One can get quickly burned out by providing care to a person with Alzheimer’s, especially if the caregiver must also balance work and a family.
-Respite care allows the caregiver time to heal from the stress so that he or she can return to the role refreshed, rejuvenated and ready to take on the duties involved.
+One can get quickly burned out by providing care, especially if the caregiver must also balance work and a family.
+Respite care allows the caregiver time to heal from the stress so that they can return to the role refreshed, rejuvenated and ready to take on the duties involved.
 In fact, a short break can help prevent unintended neglect and feelings of resentment.

-No matter which option you choose for your senior, it’s important to recognize that there is no shame in taking a break.
-In fact, with a little support, a caregiver may feel a new sense of joy in taking care of a family member with Alzheimer’s.
+It’s important to recognize that there is no shame in taking a break.
+In fact, with a little support, you may feel a new sense of joy in taking care of your loved one, yet another respite care benefit.